waitkeeper/daily-api/README.md

 Make sure to apply the latest migrations by running:
 `pnpm run db:migrate:latest`

 [.env](.env) is used to set the required environment variables.
-It is loaded automatically by the project.
+It is loaded automatically by the projPect.

 If you want some seed data, you can run:
 `pnpm run db:seed:import`